Installation of libremail

 of Libremail occupy approximately 200 Kbytes by language.

-In order to reduce this space, one will be able to compress the files
+In command to reduce this space, one will be able to compress the files

 while launching since the directory containing all the malls of a